art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## Purpose

-* simple, powerful and automatic module namespacing
-* treat directories as modules
-* reduce source code size

-If you are working with dozens or hundreds of Javascript files, wouldn't you like some way to easily organize them into modules?
-You are probably already organizing your files into directories.
-If so, are you duplicating all the information encoded in your directory structure in your code's `require` statements?
+Are you working with dozens or hundreds of Javascript files?
+Wouldn't you like some way to easily organize them into modules?
+Are you already organizing your files into directories?
+If so, aren't you duplicating all the information encoded in your directory structure in your code's `require` statements?

 Make your directory structures work for you, and Don't Repeat Yourself!

 ## Benefits